 Regulatory capital conservation has continued to be a priority.
-The Group continues to have headroom above its Internal Capital Guidance ("ICG") in total capital terms as set by the PRA, but did not meet the qualitative standards for the level of Common Equity Tier 1 ("CET 1") regulatory capital.
+As noted in Section 6, above, the Group continued to have headroom above its Pillar 1 and Pillar 2A requirement in total capital terms as set by the PRA, but did not meet the qualitative standards for the level of CET1 regulatory capital.
 Consequently, the Society did not pay the coupons on PIBS as, in order to conserve capital, such a distribution is prohibited under CRD IV article 141.

-The Group has continued to explore ways in which the CET 1 regulatory capital position could be improved and an updated Capital Conservation Plan was submitted to the PRA in April and September 2017.
-These options include improving the CET 1 regulatory capital position through a capital restructuring exercise.
-In addition, owing to the financial position and challenges faced by the business, there is a risk that the Group will not meet the regulatory requirement to hold 4.5% of CET 1 capital against risk weighted assets in the future, though based on present projections this is not the case.
+The Group has continued to explore ways in which the CET1 regulatory capital position could be improved and a medium to long term strategic plan was produced which was independently reviewed and acknowledged by the PRA who agreed to monitor the Society against this plan.
+The Group's options include improving the CET1 regulatory capital position through a capital restructuring exercise.
+In addition, owing to the financial position and challenges faced by the business, there is a risk that the Group will not meet the regulatory requirement to hold 4.5% of CET1 capital against risk weighted assets in the future, though based on present projections this is not the case.

-The Board continued to take legal advice regarding the Group's claim for damages against the previous external auditors, Grant Thornton UK LLP and as at the date of signing these financial statements the trial verdict is still awaited.
+The Board continued to take legal advice regarding the Group's claim for damages against the previous external auditors, Grant Thornton UK LLP.
+During 2018, the claim was heard in the High Court and the Society was awarded damages of £0.3m, considerably below the amount claimed.
+The Society was granted leave to appeal.
+In January 2019, the Court of Appeal upheld the initial judgment.

-Against this background the Board is currently reviewing the strategic direction of the Group and continues to hold discussions on a regular basis with the PRA; the uncertainties which exist regarding the longer term prospects of the Group are disclosed in Note 1 of the 2017 Annual Report and Accounts, on page 25.
+Against this background the Board is currently reviewing the strategic direction of the Group and continues to hold discussions on a regular basis with the PRA; the uncertainties which exist regarding the longer term prospects of the Group are disclosed in Note 1 of the 2018 Annual Report and Accounts, on page 25.